Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Nausea or vomiting that continues

-After repair of COA, most children can be active and participate in sports and physical activities.
+After repair of COA, most children can be active and participate in sports and other physical activities.

 Regular follow-up visits with the cardiologist are needed.
 The frequency of these visits may decrease as your child grows older.
 COA may reoccur over time.
 Further treatment may be needed when your child is older.

-Medications may be prescribed to treat problems such as high blood pressure.
-This is common in children with a history of COA.
+Medicines may be prescribed to treat problems such as high blood pressure.
+This is common in children with a history of COA (usually older children).

 Your child may need to take antibiotics before having any surgery or dental work for 6 months after the procedure.
 This is to prevent infection of the inside lining of the heart or valves.
 This infection is called infective endocarditis.
 Antibiotics should be taken as directed by the cardiologist.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |